rotki/docs/usage-guides/historical-events.md

 Currently, these events are detected automatically by rotki:

-- Transactions from registered **EVM accounts**.
-(Events from non-EVM accounts are not retrieved at the moment)
+- Transactions from registered **EVM accounts** (except Avalanche).
+Events from non-EVM accounts are not retrieved at the moment
 - Events from registered exchanges.
-- ETH withdrawal event
+- ETH withdrawal events
-- ETH block event
+- ETH block events
-- ETH deposit event
+- ETH deposit events

 Additionally, you can add your custom events.